 This field experience in a classroom supports the integration of teacher knowledge, skills, and dispositions in the observation and application of classroom management, professional practices, and instructional techniques.
-The student is required to

-EDS 380
+The student is required to be in the regular classroom a full day or 2 half days during the semester.
+Students must earn a "B" grade or higher before continuing in the practicum sequence; may be repeated.
+0:2:2

-Literacy in the Secondary Classroom
+EDS 380 Literacy in the Secondary Classroom